lryup/SIGRN/README.md

 ```
 # Example tutorial

-We provide an example tutorial  in **Tutorial.ipynb**
+We provide an example tutorial  in **Tutorial.ipynb**, and you can
-Check out the [this tutorial](https://github.com/lryup/SIGRN/blob/main/Tutorial.ipynb) for a quick overview  of how to use SIGRN for your research!
+check out the [tutorial](https://github.com/lryup/SIGRN/blob/main/Tutorial.ipynb) for a quick overview.

 # Usage